Author's note: This story begins immediately following the Ireland vignette "Until Next Time".

 Sulu had cleared the bridge so she could take a final walk around in the last moments of peace the crew were likely to have for some time.
 She thought about the senior officers she had chosen to fill the open positions not taken by her Ireland crewmates: First was Phylomina, a Denobulan female who was now her First Officer.
 She had been immediately friendly and open, and hadn't complained once about taking the XO position on such an old starship.

 "I rather think we've seen enough conflict to last several lifetimes," said the commander who had let her know she was typically addressed as Mina, because her full name was "a mouthful".

-Republic's new science officer was a Vulcan by the name of T'Kenna.
-She had surprised Naoki by actually requesting her position, having an appreciation for the history of antique vessels not unlike Sulu's own.
-She had, in fact, forwarded her request to the captains of several of the upgraded vessels, including the Gibraltar and the Trial.
+Republic's new science officer was a Human by the name of Mitchell Hathaway.
+He had surprised Naoki by actually requesting the position, having an appreciation for the history of antique vessels not unlike Sulu's own.
+He had, in fact, forwarded his request to the captains of several of the upgraded vessels, including the Gibraltar and the Trial.